-What do you do when your brother buys you a waffle maker for Christmas?
-YOU MAKE WAFFLES.
-But what do you do when you start making those said waffles and realize that you’re out of eggs?
+What do you do when your brother buys you a waffle maker?
+You make waffles, obviously.
+But what do you do when you start making waffles and realize that you’re out of eggs?
 You improvise.
 I mean, you don’t really need eggs to make waffles anyway.
 No seriously, you don’t.
-These waffles are fluffy as eva and turned out quite perfectly without eggs.
-So whether you’re vegan or simply out of eggs, these waffles will work for you!
+These peanut butter waffles are as fluffy as ever and turned out perfectly even without eggs.

 - 2 1/2 cups whole wheat flour